aanderse/LdapRecord.com/source/docs/laravel/auth/setup.md

 $groups = $user->ldap->groups()->get();
 ```

+> This property uses deferred loading -- which means that the users LDAP model only
+> gets requested from your server when you attempt to access it.
+This prevents
+> loading the model unnecessarily when it is not needed in your application.

 ## Pass-through Authentication / SSO {#passthrough-authentication}

 Pass-through authentication allows your users to be automatically signed in when they access your